GrowInCommunity/Growincomm-website-competetion/README.md

 ## Code of Conduct

 *   All participants are expected to adhere to the GrowInCommunity Code of Conduct.
-[Link to your Code of Conduct]
 *   Plagiarism and cheating will not be tolerated.
 Any submissions found to be in violation of this will be disqualified.

 ## Terms and Conditions